WisdomTree Floating Rate Treasury Fund

 USFR

-USFR is an exchange-traded fund that invests in ultra-short-term US Treasury securities, operating within the fixed income market.
+USFR is an exchange-traded fund that invests in floating-rate U.

 Investment Opinion: Should I buy USFR Today?